SOCIAL SECURITY DISABILITY AND SSI

 RECOGNITION BY THE AMERICAN BAR ASSOCIATION

-In recognition for his decades of providing assistance to Social Security disability recipients, John O. Goss was recently awarded the 2016 Pro Bono Publico Award by the American Bar Association.
+In recognition for his decades of providing assistance to Social Security disability recipients, John O. Goss was awarded the 2016 Pro Bono Publico Award by the American Bar Association.

 From the ABA website: